Clepalitto/Clepalitto/README.md

 - I'm a third party dev 🖥️
-- I'm currently working on a C++ **cURL-command** based web browser
+- I am trying to create a very easy web video game using JavaScript
-- I have started a Computer-Aided Music application in Python 🎵
+- I have many projects at the same time 😉